azure-ad-b2c/samples/policies/sign-in-with-apple/README.md

 ### Signing the client secret JWT
 You'll use the `.p8` file you downloaded previously to sign the client secret JWT.
 This file is a [PCKS#8 file](https://en.wikipedia.org/wiki/PKCS_8) which contains the private signing key in PEM format.
 There are many libraries which can create and sign the JWT for you.
 One way of doing this is by running a small amount of code in an Azure Function.

-The `SigninWithApple_ClientSecret` function in the source code of this sample expects a POST request with a payload like this example:
+The `SigninWithApple_ClientSecret` Azure Function in the source code of this sample accepts a POST request with a JSON body like this example:
 ```json
 {
     "appleTeamId": "ABC123DEFG",